Let’s begin this with a real-life example i.e.

 At this stage, you have already developed a base of customers but are looking to expand the reach further.

-Here, it’s essential to use both push and pull tactics for growth.
+Here, using both push and pull tactics for growth is essential.
 Push marketing for introducing promotions and discounts or launching new products or services should be utilized to excite existing customers and create more brand awareness among potential buyers.

 Pull tactics such as content marketing like blogging, webinars, and podcasts can also help build relationships with your customers by educating them on how to use your product/service better.
 Additionally, search engine optimization (SEO) will ensure that when people look up answers related to what you offer, they are directed toward your website through organic searches.